Use your iPhone to set up your AirPods

 Learn how to choose what you want each AirPod to do when you double-tap it.

-With AirPods (2nd generation), you can say "Hey Siri" or double-tap to use Siri.
-With AirPods (1st generation), double-tap to use Siri.
+- With AirPods (1st and 2nd generation), you can double-tap to use Siri.

 You can use Siri with your AirPods to ask questions and make phone calls.
 Siri can also control your music and check on your AirPods.
 Here are some examples of Siri requests: